numericube/numericube.deploy/README.md

 # numericube.deploy

    Provide generic base class for deploying application (based on salt or ansible) with fabric.

 ## Installation

  `pip install https://github.com/numericube/numericube.deploy/archive/master.zip`

+## Configure your project for numericube.deploy

+  Create deploy key in your git repository

+  For more information see : https://developer.github.com/guides/managing-deploy-keys/#deploy-keys

+  We use this for deploying your application in remote host

 ## How to use numericube.deploy in your project